mariusurbelis/advent-of-code-2020/README.md

 # Advent of Code 2020
 My code used to get the answers for **Advent of Code 2020**.
 Written in **C++**.

+Knowing the clunky nature of **C++** it is not necessarily the best language for quick-to-implement text processing which is the nature of this challenge.

 Solutions get released later in the day.

 ## Excerpt From the About Page